Last updated on January 1st, 2023

 In short, this is extremely low.
 Compare that with the 246 CADR ratings of the Coway Mighty air purifier and Winix PlasmaWave 5500-2 or 320 CFM of the Honeywell HPA300.
 And these air purifiers are priced less compared with the Shark air purifiers!

-Low airflow means lower number of air changes per hour (ACH).
-This is yet another metric to find out whether the air purifier worth the money or not.
+Low airflow means a lower number of air changes per hour (ACH).
+This is yet another metric to find out whether the air purifier is worth the money or not.
 At least 4 air changes per hour are required for an air purifier to be able to handle allergies or asthma.